weijiexi/vite-react-tailwind/docs/ReactApp-with-Vite.md

 - Clone the repo.
 - Navigate into the project folder.
 - Run `npm i` to download the project's dependencies listed in the `package.json`.
-- Run `npm dev` to compile the React project and spin up the app on `http://localhost:5173`.
+- Run `npm run dev` to compile the React project and spin up the app on `http://localhost:5173`.